Experimental Neutrino Physics and Dark Matter Search

 In addition to this research work I have also had the opportunity to participate in hardware projects.
 I have a significant contribution in the quality analysis of the avalanche photodiodes (APDs) used for the replacement of malfunctioning APDs.
 I am a trained expert in the replacement of malfunctioning electronics on the detector.
 Additionally I participated in the operation of the experiment by taking control room shifts.

-My Post-doctoral research at Vrije Universitiet of Brussels (VUB) was mainly focused on the sterile neutrino hypotheses tests using the neutrinos produced in the BR2 nuclear reactor at Mol, Belgium.
-Anti–electron neutrinos produced at nuclear reactors also greatly help to shed light on sterile neutrino hypothesis.
-I am currently working as a post-doctoral fellow in SoLid neutrino experiment located in BR2 nuclear reactor in Belgium.
-Primary goals of the SoLid experiment are to search for sterile neutrino oscillations and measure the anti-electron neutrino flux and energy spectrum.
-I was contributing to the sterile neutrino analysis by leading the background studies using the entire reactor–off Phase–1 data of the experiment for simulation tuning.
-I was mostly working on oscillation fit and sensitivity studies for this analysis.
-Additionally, I have a significant contribution in the heavy neutral lepton analysis in the experiment.
-I have implemented Machine Learning (ML) based signal discriminant for the first time in that analysis.
-I have also had the opportunity to participate in the calibration of the electromagnetic scintillation signal in the detector.
+My During my postdoctoral tenure at the Vrije Universiteit Brussel (VUB), my research was primarily focused on testing the sterile neutrino hypothesis using neutrinos produced at the BR2 nuclear reactor in Mol, Belgium.
+Anti–electron neutrinos from nuclear reactors provide a powerful tool to investigate potential sterile neutrino oscillations.
+I worked as a postdoctoral fellow in the SoLid neutrino experiment, situated at the BR2 reactor, where the main objectives were to search for sterile neutrino oscillations and to measure the anti-electron neutrino flux and energy spectrum.
+My contributions included leading the background studies using the complete reactor-off Phase-1 dataset for simulation tuning.
+I was also actively involved in oscillation fit and sensitivity studies for the sterile neutrino analysis.
+Additionally, I played a key role in the heavy neutral lepton (HNL) analysis, where I introduced a Machine Learning (ML)-based signal discriminant for the first time in the experiment.
+I also contributed to the calibration of the detector’s electromagnetic scintillation signal.

 Future Research Interests